awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 **Important**
 The WorkSpace must pass all of the tests run by the Image Checker before you can use it for image creation\.
 Before you run the Image Checker, verify that the latest Windows security and cumulative updates are installed on your WorkSpace\.
+The Image Checker does not check the user profile size for Windows 10 WorkSpaces\.
+If you have a Windows 10 WorkSpace, make sure that the user profile size is less than 10 GB\.

 To get the Image Checker, do one of the following:
 + Reboot your WorkSpace\.
 The Image Checker is downloaded automatically during the reboot and installed at `C:\Program Files\Amazon\ImageChecker.exe`\.